Church of All Saints, Chernihiv: History

-Before the appearance of this complex, there were several construction projects in this area.
-It was planned to place a house of culture of the radio plant, a recreation park and a shopping center.
-But in the end it was decided to build a majestic temple.
+Before the complex was built, there were several construction projects in this area.
+Plans were in place to build a cultural centre, a recreational park and a shopping center; in the end it was decided to build a temple.

-And indeed, there is no better place for the church: the huge sleeping area, where almost half of Chernihiv lives, did not have its own church before, and accordingly the temple holiday.
+The area, where almost half of Chernihiv lives, did not have its own church before, and accordingly a temple holiday.
 In the summer of 2001, the Holy Synod of the UOC-MP decided to celebrate the Day of All Chernihiv Saints.

-It falls on the first Saturday after the feast of the supreme apostles Peter and Paul, that is, on the first Saturday after July 12.
-This decision was not accidental, because the land of Chernihiv gave the Orthodox world almost the most Ukrainian saints - 26.
+It falls on the first Saturday after the Feast of Saints Peter and Paul, that is, on the first Saturday after July 12.
+This decision was not accidental, because a number of Ukrainian Orthodox saints—26–are from Chernihiv.

-Everyone knows the glorious names of Prince Igor, martyrs for the faith of Prince Michael and boyar Fyodor, St. Anthony of Pechersk - founder of the Kiev-Pechersk Lavra, educators Danylo Tuptal and Ivan Maksymovych - founder of the Chernihiv Collegium, Metropolitan Tobolsky and many others.
-That is why it is not by chance that the construction of almost the largest church of the complex of All Chernihiv Saints was started in Chernihiv.
+These include Prince Igor, martyrs for the faith of Prince Michael and boyar Fyodor, St. Anthony of Pechersk—founder of the Kiev-Pechersk Lavra, educators Danylo Tuptal and Ivan Maksymovych—founder of the Chernihiv Collegium, Metropolitan Tobolsky and many others.